paulrobertlloyd/paulrobertlloyd-v3/src/_projects/ning.markdown

 ![The Ning logo](/images/projects/ning/logo.svg)
 {% endfigure %}

-{% figure caption:"<cite>Steve Vasallo, VP Product</cite>" %}
+{% include blockquote.html
-> Paul is hands down the best web designer and CSS craftsman I have had the pleasure of working with.
-From overall user experience to the smallest, pixel-tweaking details, Paul is exceptionally creative and thoughtful.
+  quote="Paul is hands down the best web designer and CSS craftsman I have had the pleasure of working with.
+From overall user experience to the smallest, pixel-tweaking details, Paul is exceptionally creative and thoughtful." citation="Steve Vasallo, <abbr>VP</abbr> Product"
-{% endfigure %}
+%}

-{% figure caption:"<cite>David Warner, Senior Interaction Designer</cite>" %}
+{% include blockquote.html
-> Paul and I worked closely together for a year as the two people responsible for the design and HTML/CSS code for Ning.
+  quote="Paul and I worked closely together for a year as the two people responsible for the design and HTML/CSS code for Ning.
 Paul is a very gifted graphic and interaction designer who works hard and quickly.
 He is also one of the strongest HTML/CSS coders I've ever worked with.
-He cares passionately about his work and it shows: high quality and attention to detail.
+He cares passionately about his work and it shows: high quality and attention to detail." citation="David Warner, Senior Interaction Designer"
-{% endfigure %}
+%}

-{% figure caption:"<cite>Jonathan Aquino, Senior Engineer</cite>" %}
+{% include blockquote.html
-> Paul gave Ning its look: from its distinctive Clarendon logo to the HTML and CSS undergirding Ning's 150,000 social networks.
+  quote="Paul gave Ning its look: from its distinctive Clarendon logo to the HTML and CSS undergirding Ning's 150,000 social networks.
 Working with Paul's semantically rich CSS designs is a pleasure.
-With the simple addition of a CSS class like "response", amazing things would happen to an HTML element: the avatar would shift to the opposite side, the speech bubble flip on its vertical axis, the colors change subtly.
-He writes of his "passion for web standards and attractive design" -- it certainly shows in his beautiful work.
+With the simple addition of a CSS class like `response`, amazing things would happen to an HTML element: the avatar would shift to the opposite side, the speech bubble flip on its vertical axis, the colors change subtly.
+He writes of his <q>passion for web standards and attractive design</q> -- it certainly shows in his beautiful work." citation="Jonathan Aquino, Senior Engineer"
-{% endfigure %}
+%}

 [1]: http://davidlwarner.com/